RRoek/Vagrant-Docker-Optimized-VM/Readme.md

 * Vagrant.

 ## Installation
-To install VM just cd into vagrant directory, and run :
+To install VM just go into this project vagrant directory, and run :
 ```bash vagrant-install.sh```

 Go drink a good coffee during 5-10 minutes while system install and configure your VM.